trackier/android_sdk/README.md

     fun eventsTracking(){

         // Below are the example of built-in events function calling
-        //The arguments - "TrackierEvent.LOGIN" passed in the Trackier event class is Events id.
+        // The arguments - "TrackierEvent.LOGIN" passed in the Trackier event class is Events id.

         val event = TrackierEvent(TrackierEvent.LOGIN)

-        /*Below are the function for the adding the extra data, You can add the extra data like login details of user or anything you need.
+        /* Below are the function for the adding the extra data, You can add the extra data like login details of user or anything you need.
-       We have 10 params to add data, Below 5 are mentioned*/
+          We have 10 params to add data, Below 5 are mentioned */

         event.param1 = "Param 1";
         event.param2 = "Param 2";